DAPotapov/PMA-bot/README.md

 On application start:

-- It attempts to connect to the database using the *get_db()* function from helpers.py.
+- It attempts to connect to the database using the [*get_db()*](#get_db) function from [helpers.py](#helperspy).
 If the connection fails, the application exits with an error message.
 This is a crucial point, as the bot cannot function without the ability to save and retrieve project data.

 - On bot creation, the *post_init()* function is called, which manages the bot's command list, description, and name.

 The *main()* function creates handlers to bind commands with corresponding functions.
 A special type of handler, ConversationHandler from the PTB module, is used for commands that engage in a dialog with the user.
 This class is effective for implementing branching dialogues and menus.

-Let's explore how it's implemented using the /start command as an example.
-The entry point is the /start command, intercepted by the CommandHandler, which calls the start() function.
+Let's explore how it's implemented using the [/start](#start) command as an example.
+The entry point is the [/start](#start) command, intercepted by the CommandHandler, which calls the <a id="start_function">'start' function</a>.
 This function retrieves information about the user (project manager) for further storage in the database.
 The bot then sends a message to the user, asking them to name the project.

 Functions within ConversationHandler should always return an integer value interpreted by the handler to determine the state in which the user's message should be channeled.
 In this case, the user sends a text message (project title), handled by handlers listed in a state equal to 0 (first level).
 There is only one handler, MessageHandler, which calls the next function in the start conversation if the user's message meets certain conditions: it is text, not a command, and not the word 'cancel'.

-This handler invokes the function *'naming_project'*, which cleans the sent message from unnecessary elements (white spaces and new line characters) using the '*clean_project_title*' function from helpers.py.
+This handler invokes the function *'naming_project'*, which cleans the sent message from unnecessary elements (white spaces and new line characters) using the ['*clean_project_title*'](#clean_project_title) function from [helpers.py](#helperspy).
 It also limits the input to 128 characters to fit most titles comfortably.
-The function saves information about the project manager to the 'staff' collection of the database using '*add_worker_info_to_staff*' function from helpers.py.
+The function saves information about the project manager to the 'staff' collection of the database using ['*add_worker_info_to_staff*'](#add_worker_info_to_staff) function from [helpers.py](#helperspy).
 It then checks if a project with the same title is already present in the database for this user.
 If so, it asks the user to invent another title (returning the same state).
 Otherwise, it asks the user to send a project file and returns the next state value.

 On the second level (state == 1), the user's message is again handled by MessageHandler, but this time it is expected to be a file.
 If not, the bot will ask again for a file.
 The function '*file_received*' is called on a file.
 This function sends the file pointer to *'extract_tasks_from_file'*, which identifies the file type by extension and sends its pointer to the corresponding function for tasks and project team extraction.
 Project team members are saved to the database on the spot, but the list of extracted tasks is returned.
 If it's empty (indicating the file wasn't processed), the bot will ask the user to send the correct file (returning the same state value).
-Only on success will the bot create 'jobs' for reminders using '*schedule_jobs*'.
+Only on success will the bot create 'jobs' for reminders using ['*schedule_jobs*'](#schedule_jobs).
 This function returns a dictionary with reminders' names as keys and their identifiers in the jobs collection in the database as values.
 These identifiers will be needed later to change the run time and days of the week.

 After creating a project with added tasks and reminders, it is saved to the database.
 Other projects managed by the user (if any) are set as inactive.
 To facilitate the operational storage of data about the project manager (PM), project, and related variables and flags, the 'user_data' property of the 'context' class (from the PTB module) is used.
 This allows information to be built up incrementally and used in different functions without the need to transfer such information directly between them.
 This is especially important when using ConversationHandler because functions within it do not call each other directly.